Do you want a wedding that doesn’t feel like a performance where everyone is looking at you?

 One of the most beautiful peninsulas in the province, White Point Trail makes you feel like you are in Scotland!
 Rugged, cliffy, and vast.

-Pros: Very secluded, 20 minute easy hike to the point, scottish-like landscape
+Pros: Very secluded, 20 minute easy hike to the point, scottish-like landscape, almost no other people, very close to other gorgeous remote locations like Skyline Trail, and Meat Cove!

 Into waterfalls?
 Nova Scotia has plenty!
 Baxter’s Harbour is a gorgeous 50 foot waterfall located in the Valley (Halls Harbour, to be exact!)